sineld/bladeset/README.md

 ### Feedback

-If you have any questions, feature requests or constructive ctritcism then please get in touch.
+If you have any questions, feature requests or constructive criticism then please get in touch.

 Twitter - [@sineld](http://twitter.com/sineld)